lvgl/lvgl/docs/details/main-components/animation.rst

 For each Animation you create, it accomplishes the above by providing a generic method of varying a signed integer from a start value to an end value over a specified time period.
-It allows you to specify what object it applies to (the "variable") and even provide custom "user data", both of which are available in most of the callback functions that can be called as the Animation is playing through.
+It allows you to specify what object it applies to (the "variable"), which is available in the callback functions that are called as the Animation is playing through.

 This variation over time can be linear (default), it can be on a path (curve) that you specify, and there is even a variety of commonly-used non-linear effects that can